NIFTy-PPL/NIFTy/README.md

 NIFTy offers a toolkit that abstracts discretized representations of continuous spaces, fields in these spaces, and operators acting on fields into classes.
-Thereby, the correct normalization of operations on fields is taken care of automatically without concerning the user.
+The correct normalization of operations on fields is taken care of automatically without concerning the user.
 This allows for an abstract formulation and programming of inference algorithms, including those derived within information field theory.